Humayunpur

 Humayunpur (हुमायूंपुर) is a neighborhood located in the South Delhi District of the Indian state of Delhi.
 It is part of Safdarjung Enclave, and has a substantial Jat population.
-The settlement has existed since its origins as a village in the 17th century.
+The settlement has existed since its origins as a village in the 17th century known as Hanumanpur.

 The area is known for its restaurants.
 It is a popular area for migrants to Delhi from other parts of India.

 Deer Park lies to the south.